mendix/docs/content/refguide/consumed-odata-service-requirements.md

 ## 1 Introduction

-This document describes the requirements for an OData service which is going to be consumed.
-These are not further verified at runtime and expected to hold.
-If they are not met, an error may occur.
+This document describes the requirements for an OData service that is going to be consumed.
+These requirements are not further verified at runtime and expected to hold however, if they are not met may result in errors.

 {{% todo %}}[**AD: wondering if "requirements expected to hold" is clear enough here?**]]{{% /todo %}}